nunderwood6/FCVS_clone/README.md

 <img align="left" height=150px width=auto src="images/readme_radar.png">

 A **radar chart** (otherwise known as a star plot) has a polygon with *n* vertices along equi-angular axes, where *n* is the number of variables in the data shown.
 Each vertex and axis correspond to a single variable.
 The distance a particular vertex is displaced along the axis from the center of the chart is proportional to the value for that particular variable.
 Each chart is centered at the latitude and longitude of the site.
 The radar chart was not prevalent in the Neotoma citation analysis, but is another suitable multivariate visualization technique for mobile interfaces, as it can depict a lot of information in a concise space.
+The radar chart design is adapted from implementations by [Alvaro Graves](https://github.com/alangrafu/radar-chart-d3) and [Nadieh Bremer](https://gist.github.com/nbremer/6506614).

 #### Flagpole Diagram